The Environment Configuration File#

 Note

-DLS users: the module system is used to connect us to each beamline/accelerator
+DLS users: the module system connects you to each beamline/accelerator